creditkarma/good-influx/README.md

 ## Usage

 `good-influx` is a write stream used to send events to InfluxDB endpoints in batches.
-It makes a "POST" request with a plain-text payload to the supplied `endpoint`.
+If your `endpoint` is `http://` or `https://`, it makes a "POST" request with a plain-text payload to the supplied `endpoint`.
 It will make a final "POST" request to the endpoint to flush the rest of the data on "finish".

+If the supplied `endpoint` is a `udp://` endpoint then `good-influx` will send the stats via UDP.
+This may improve application performance since UDP does not wait for a response.
+Though it does fail silently, so you run the risk that your stats are failing to record and you don't know about it.

 ### Example